muneebullashariff/PeakRDL-pdf/README.md

 git clone https://github.com/muneebullashariff/PeakRDL-pdf.git
 cd PeakRDL-pdf
 pip3 install -e .
-# only necessary if using -e above. if not using -e, it will be installed automaticaly
+# The following is only necessary if using -e above. if not using -e, it will be installed automaticaly
 pip3 install reportlab
 ```
 Advantages of this approach are: